45th Street station (Hudson–Bergen Light Rail): 1954 closing threat

 Calhoun testified that the Central Railroad were presenting false figures for how much it costs for their improvement program to deceive riders.
 The railroad stated that the line had eight stations in the first 7 mi, but Calhoun noted that other railroads did such a thing.
 Calhoun felt that the railroad was using a suburban mindset for the urban rapid transit commuter.
 Walter I. Gross, manager of the American Radiator and Standard Sanity Corporation, testified that of the 640 employees at the company, 170 were New York residents while 11 used the East 45th Street station to go the New Jersey suburbs.
 Gross stated that the majority of the workers had a nine hour work day with five hours of commuting.
 He felt that the elimination of East 45th Street station would resulting in losing several workers from his company.
 With the lack of local foundry workers in Bayonne and a $70 per week salary, he would find it tough for anyone to deal with more than 14 hours a day for work.
 The hearings were adjourned until March 3 and March 4, 1954, if deemed necessary.

 The final hearing came on March 4, 1954.
 At the hearing, N.N.
-Bailey, the general manger of the railroad, noted that the two minutes saved were his only reasons for shuttering East 45th Street station.
+Bailey, the general manager of the railroad, noted that the two minutes saved were his only reasons for shuttering East 45th Street station.
 Bailey stated that the selection of East 45th Street station was arbitrary and would have preferred that three stops in Bayonne be eliminated in favor of a single stop in Bayonne.
 Kessler, asking Bailey, noted that the railroad did not present any financial proof that the East 45th Street station closure would benefit the railroad, just the extra two minutes saved.
 Brenner retorted to Bailey that the railroad operated four stations in the city of Elizabeth, which also had service from the Pennsylvania Railroad.
 Bailey stated that Spring Street station had small ridership itself.
 Bailey added that no one at East 45th Street station or on trains that stopped there had been surveyed about any potential station closure.

 Prendeville testified that the area from 40th Street to 58th Street, had around 20,000 people in population.
 Robert Frederickson, the chief research accountant for the railroad stated that the railroad would only save $7,200 for eliminating East 45th Street station.
 However, the station revenue in 1953 was $40,839 from East 45th Street, mostly from ridership, but included $850 from the Union News Company stand at the stop.
 In total the expenses of operating the station in 1953 were $8,058.
 However, the savings would be even less as the railroad would still be paying maintenance and local property taxes.
 The hearing concluded at 3:25 p.m. and Kessler stated that the decision would be made before the April 25 schedules would go into effect.